idia640/labs/lab5-insights.md

 # Insight

 An insight is simply *deep understanding* or a *truth*.
 It creates an *opportunity* for design and a *connection* for your users.
+Often, it's derived from "insider knowledge" about your user.
+Later in the course we'll talk about habits.
+Where we can tap into habits or practice (or processes by which you engage your user), you'll have potential opportunities to guide behavior.

 Last week, you watched the video ["The nightmare videos of childrens' YouTube — and what's wrong with the internet today"](https://www.youtube.com/watch?v=v9EKV2nSU8w) presented by James Bridle.
 His insight came from thinking about how an algorithm worked versus a user.
 Nonetheless, his story was effective.
 Why is that?

 First, what insights could you have derived from his talk: